-These are public bodies that must be fully notified of applications and that are entitled to make representations to the Licensing Authority in respect of the application.
-All representations made by Responsible Authorities are relevant representations if they concern the effect of the application on the licensing objectives.
-You can see a list of the Responsible Authorities here.
+Responsible authorities are public bodies that must be fully notified of applications, and that are entitled to make representations to the licensing authority in respect of the application.
+All representations made by responsible authorities are relevant representations if they concern the effect of the application on the licensing objectives.
+You can see a list of the responsible authorities here.

 This is defined under the Licensing Act 2003 as:

 - a boxing or wrestling entertainment (indoor and outdoor)

 - entertainment of a similar description to that falling within the performance of live music, the playing of recorded music and the performance of dance

 But only where the entertainment takes place in the presence of an audience and is provided, at least partly, to entertain that audience.

 The provision of late night refreshment means the supply of hot food or hot drink to the public, for consumption on or off the premises, between 11pm and 5am.
 Or the supply of hot food or hot drink to any persons between those hours on or from premises to which the public has access.

 As applicable to the granted licensable activities, a number of mandatory conditions will be shown on the licence in addition to those volunteered in the operating schedule/imposed at a hearing.